woman-with-neck-pain

 Try to do 5 to 10 repetitions for each arm.

+Incorporating exercises such as neck rotation and moving the head backward can help manage ongoing neck stiffness.
 In many cases, getting relief from neck stiffness requires better attention to posture, effective neck exercises, and applying hot and cold therapy to the affected area.
+For example, gently rotating your head from side to side and holding the stretch can improve flexibility, while keeping your head straight ahead during daily activities can prevent further strain.
 However, some neck issues point to a more serious problem.

 Related Blog Posts